skerkour/kerkour.com/content/post/logging.md

 Strucured logging is the practice to see logs as a dictionnay of key/value pairs.

-Im not sure when structured logging was introduced but one of the first iteratin was the [logfmt](https://brandur.org/logfmt) format.
+Im not sure when structured logging was introduced but one of the first iteration was the [logfmt](https://brandur.org/logfmt) format.

 Nowadays everyone agree that structured logging should be done in **JSON**.